CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

    | bingApiKey                   | **<inject key="Bing_API_KEY" enableCopy="true"/>**           |
    | cosmosDbConnectionString     | **<inject key="CosmosDBconnectinString" enableCopy="true"/>** |

-   > **Note**: FYI, the above values/Keys/Endpoints/ConnectionString of Azure Resources are directly injected to labguide.
-Leave default settings for "cosmosDbContainerName": "recommendations" and "logLevel": "Trace".
+   > **Note**: FYI, the above values/Keys/Endpoints/ConnectionString of Azure Resources are directly injected into the lab guide.
+Leave default settings for "cosmosDbContainerName": "recommendations" and "logLevel": "Trace."

       ![](../media/miyagi-image(17)1.png)

-1. Once after updating the values kindly save the file by pressing **CTRL + S**.
+1. After updating the values, kindly save the file by pressing **CTRL + S**.

 1. Navigate to **miyagi/sandbox/usecases/rag/dotnet** and verify **.env** file is present.

-1. In the **.env** file replace the following values for the variables below.
+1. In the **.env** file, replace the following values for the variables below.

    | **Variables**                          | **Values**                                            |
    | ---------------------------------------| ------------------------------------------------------|